Improving progress in mathematics project

-The project runs over an academic year: September to July.
+The project runs over an academic year (: September to July) with .the fourth cohort commencing in September 2019.

 The project is launched with a full training day for two leaders per school: headteacher and a mathematics subject leader.

 A copy of the HfL Toolkit ‘Addressing Progress in Mathematics’ is provided during the training day.